-ParentPay is an online system that enables you to pay for items such as school trips items, after school clubs, breakfast club and even order and pay for school uniform on line, ready to collect at your convenience.
+ParentPay is an online system that enables you to pay for items such as school dinners, school trips or after school clubs.

 It is a highly secure payment site and gives you a history of all the payments you have made.
 It allows parents and carers to create a single account login across all your children that attend our school.